-The inaugural lecture of the Centre for Anabaptist Studies will take place at 7.30pm on Wednesday 8 October 2014 at Bristol Baptist College (The Promenade, Clifton Down, Bristol BS8 3NJ).
+The inaugural lecture of the Centre for Anabaptist Studies took place on Wednesday 8 October 2014 at Bristol Baptist College (The Promenade, Clifton Down, Bristol BS8 3NJ).

-The lecture will be given by visiting Canadian Mennonite scholar, Professor Tom Yoder Neufeld.
-His subject will be: ‘Anabaptists, the Bible and Violence’
+The lecture was given by visiting Canadian Mennonite scholar, Professor Tom Yoder Neufeld.
+His subject was: ‘Anabaptists, the Bible and Violence’

 The Centre for Anabaptist Studies will offer three MA modules in the areas of Anabaptist origins and distinctives, Anabaptist ecclesiology and missiology, and Anabaptist ethics and hermeneutics (comprising 60 of the 120 taught credits needed for an MA).
 These modules will be taught in block weeks to enable students living some distance from the college to attend.
 The MA can be taken over 1, 2 or 3 years.

 Alongside these will be a module on research methodology and a choice of two further modules.
 Students will also be expected to write a dissertation on an Anabaptist topic.

 A Postgraduate Diploma will also be available, consisting of the taught elements of the MA without the dissertation.

 Bristol Baptist College offers postgraduate research supervision (MPhil, MLitt and PhD).
 The director and associates of the Centre will offer supervision of research topics related to the Anabaptist tradition.